Poets/Writers From Uttar pradesh

 Firaq Gorakhpuri

-One of the most influential Pre-modern poets who paved the way for the modern Urdu ghazal.
+One of the most influential pre-modern poets who paved the way for the modern Urdu ghazal.
 Known for his perceptive critical comments.
-Recipient of Gyanpeeth award.
+Recipient of the Gyanpeeth Award.

 Harivanshrai Bachchan